If there was an intention beyond B-movie schlock, it’s not clear to this viewer.

 Whatever you may think of Jennifer’s Body, this conversation between its writer Diablo Cody and star Megan Fox is as revealing ten years after the film’s release as it is important and relevant, to audiences and to film-makers, today.
 The two discuss how, in their respective experiences in the eye of the storm of mainstream popular culture and consumerism, there is clearly a threshold beyond which one can be deemed – and demonised for being – too appealing, too “hot”, in a variety of ways, and the disproportionately brutal and very real impact on the livelihoods and mental health of those viewed through that lens (via ET):

-Only after watching, and being moved by, that conversation did I watch Jennifer’s Body for the first time, more than ten years after its release – removed enough from the baggage of the reception of its time, ready to view it on its own terms, and to hopefully read it as intended.
-If there was an intent beyond B-grade schlock, much less a personal statement that both Cody and Fox felt they had expressed only to be let down by the film’s marketing, I missed it.
+Only after watching, and being moved by, that conversation did I watch Jennifer’s Body for the first time, more than ten years after its release: removed enough from the baggage of the reception of its time, and the promotional campaign on which that is nowadays largely blamed; ready to view it on its own terms, and to hopefully read it as intended.
+Having watched it, my main takeaway is this: if there was an intent beyond B-grade schlock, much less a personal statement that both Cody and Fox felt they had expressed only to be let down by the film’s marketing, I missed it.

 Jennifer’s Body is neither outrageous enough to be camp, nor inventive enough to feel subversive.